librato/librato-rails/README.md

 `librato-rails` submits measurements back to the Librato platform on a per-process basis.
 By default these are then aggregated in our service up to host-level streams prior to persisting the data.
-E.g. given 8 unicorn instances on 4 hosts, you'll find 4 data streams (1 per host) available in the Librato platform instead of 32.
+For example given 4 hosts with 8 unicorn instances each (i.e. 32 processes total), you'll find 4 data streams (1 per host) available in the Librato platform instead of 32.
 This leverages a brand-new beta Librato capability to perform *service-side aggregation*.
 Current per-measurement pricing applies after aggregation, so in this